adultmm/AdultMediaManager/README.md

 I hope, you'll find it useful.

 # Installation

+**Compatible with x64 v1.9.x versions only!** EMM is a portable app, so you can easily use different versions for your movies and adult content.

 Two versions are available:
 * Bundled version: Just download, extract and use.
 * EMM Plugin version: Extract it under your EmberMediaManager/Module folder, then enable AdultScraper under Edit/Settings/Movies.
-(Compatible with x64 versions only, tested with v1.9.2.)

 Download and unpack the [latest release](https://github.com/adultmm/AdultMediaManager/releases) to your machine.